Fire altered landscape didn’t match memories

 More than 40 years later, we made four visits trying to repeat that 1975 trip and find our way to the dwellings from a rim access.
-(Sierra Ancha cliff dwellings are famous and well-posted but are visited by scrambling up canyons from Cherry Creek below; we found no post mention a route from the rim).
-Overall a remote, spectacular, and little visited wilderness greatly changed by fire.
+(Sierra Ancha cliff dwellings are famous and well-posted but mostly are visited by scrambling up canyons from Cherry Creek below; when planning these trips, we found no mention of a route from the rim).
+Overall, a remote, spectacular, and little visited wilderness greatly changed by fire.

 Our first visit was overnight visit in December 2017 to check out Hunt Spring.
 It was a dry year and visitor information was lacking from the Forest Service.
 We drove from Phoenix, parked in afternoon on Workman Creek Road (FR 487) just below a gate marked on map as sometimes locked (it wasn’t but road was very poor at that point).
 We hiked road to Moody Point Trailhead and camped in remnant pines in wilderness.
 Next morning, we found ample water at Hunt Spring but lost northbound Rim Trail in thicket of post-fire New Mexican locust.
 We hiked rim trail south, returned to check out Aztec Peak, with evening hike to our vehicle on road jammed with Universal Terrain Vehicles and echoing gunshots from a December elk hunt—the only time we saw people in this remote area.